snowfallorg/lib/README.md

 │
 ├─ modules/ (optional modules)
 │  │
+│  │ A directory named after the `platform` type that will be used for modules within.
+│  │
+│  │ Supported platforms are:
+│  │ - nixos
+│  │ - darwin
+│  │ - home
+│  └─ <platform>/
+│     │
 │     │ Any (nestable) directory name.
 The name of the directory will be the │     │ name of the module.
 │     └─ **/
 │        │
 │        │ A NixOS module.
 │        └─ default.nix
 │
 ├─ overlays/ (optional overlays)
 │  │